kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

     Preferred bool
 }

-// HintProvider is implemented by Kubelet components that make
+// HintProvider is an interface for components that want to collaborate to
-// topology-related resource assignments.
-The Topology Manager consults each
+// achieve globally optimal concrete resource alignment with respect to
+// NUMA locality.
-// hint provider at pod admission time. type HintProvider interface {
+type HintProvider interface {
-  // Returns hints if this hint provider has a preference; otherwise
-  // returns `nil` to indicate "don't care".
+  // GetTopologyHints returns a map of resource names to a list of possible
+  // concrete resource allocations in terms of NUMA locality hints.
+Each hint
+  // is optionally marked "preferred" and indicates the set of NUMA nodes
+  // involved in the hypothetical allocation.
+The topology manager calls
+  // this function for each hint provider, and merges the hints to produce
+  // a consensus "best" hint.
+The hint providers may subsequently query the
+  // topology manager to influence actual resource assignment.
   GetTopologyHints(pod v1.Pod, containerName string) map[string][]TopologyHint
+  // GetPodLevelTopologyHints returns the a map of resource names to a list of
+  // possible concrete resource allocations in terms of NUMA locality hints.
+  // The returned map contains TopologyHint of requested resource by all containers
+  // in a pod spec.
+  GetPodLevelTopologyHints(pod *v1.Pod) map[string][]TopologyHint
+  // Allocate triggers resource allocation to occur on the HintProvider after
+  // all hints have been gathered and the aggregated Hint is available via a
+  // call to Store.GetAffinity().
+  Allocate(pod *v1.Pod, container *v1.Container) error
 }

 // Store manages state related to the Topology Manager.